jguadagno/jguadagno.github.io/_pages/resume.md

 I have provided several training events and presentations to fellow team&#39;s members on topics such as &quot;Debugging Applications&quot;, Twitter Bootstrap, ReSharper, and many more.

-### Senior Software Engineer
+### IO

-IO – Phoenix, AZ
+Phoenix, AZ
 _1/2013 to 8/2013_

+#### Senior Software Engineer

 As a Senior Software Engineer, I was tasked with doing research, design, and discovery for new features or products to add to the company&#39;s offerings.
 I was also tasked with research existing problems and looking for solutions to them.
 I presented at several &quot;Lunch and Learns&quot; to teach fellow software developers new technology.

 One of my other tasks was to help set the standard and best practices for development.
 This included improving the current software development standards documentation, establishing processes for software development, and choosing the right tools to help with the process.

-### Technology Lead/Technology Advisor
+### Wells Fargo

-Wells Fargo - Chandler, AZ
+Chandler, AZ
 _2006 to 1/2013_

 #### Technology Advisor

-As the Technology Advisor, I was charged with creating and implementing development coding standards, development best practices, and common development software for the Technology Operations group, approximately 400 developers.
+As the Technology Advisor, I was charged with creating and implementing development coding standards, development best practices, and common development software for the Technology Operations group, approximately four hundred developers.
 In addition, I acted as the internal developer evangelist for Microsoft development technologies.
-I provided several internal training classes on architecture and development for groups ranging from 5 – 200 people.
-I was tasked as a &quot;hired gun&quot; to join troubled projects to fix them up and/or help projects that were stumped with implementation or integration technologies.
+I provided several internal training classes on architecture and development for groups ranging from 5 to 200 people.
+I was tasked as a &quot;hired gun&quot;
+to join troubled projects to fix them up and/or help projects that were stumped with implementation or integration technologies.
 I implemented an internal NuGet server for common and internal libraries.

 #### Technology Lead